AhmedMourad0/no-copy/README.md

 ========================
 <img src="idea-plugin/src/main/resources/META-INF/pluginIcon.svg" alt="" width="200" />
-A Kotlin compiler plugin that enables using data classes as value-based classes by manipulating the `copy` method.
+A Kotlin compiler plugin that enables using data classes as value-based classes by forbidding usage of the `copy` method.

 ## Usage